-A 2003 Families USA study reports that while seniors comprise 13% of U.S. population, they account for almost 35 percent of all filled prescriptions.
+A 2003 Families USA study reports that while seniors comprise 13% of the U.S. population, they account for almost 35% of all filled prescriptions.
 Close to 90% of all Medicare beneficiaries use prescription drugs.

 Medication-Related Nursing Home Abuse

 Abuse of this type can take several forms.
 In cases where the nursing home is understaffed, overworked nurses may make mistakes by becoming careless.
-As a result, one resident may be given the prescribed drugs of another resident.
+As a result, one resident may be given the wrong medication.
 The ramifications are serious.
 If one patient receives someone else’s high-blood-pressure medication instead of her own diabetic medication, not only are both patients failing to be treated for their current medical conditions, but they also run the risk of dangerous interactions and side effects from drugs they’re not supposed to be taking.

 Furthermore, some drugs require steady, consistent use in order to be effective and safe.
 Skipping doses may render the medication ineffective.
-On average, a typical nursing home residents take several different types of pills per day.
+On average, a typical nursing home resident takes several different types of pills per day.
 Understaffed and overwhelmed staff members, unfortunately, may get medications mixed up when dealing the sheer amount of medication that residents need on a daily basis.